 Purchasing organic pillows and mattresses is a big expense, but well worth it.
 Your head and body are in direct contact with these items for (hopefully) eight hours each day.
 Traditional pillows and mattresses contain flame retardants that put you at risk of toxin exposure every night.

 Look for all natural, organic pillows and mattresses that use 100% wool (a natural flame retardant) and that is 100% natural latex.
-Synthetic latex is petroleum based and will release harmful chemicals.
+Synthetic latex can release chemicals.
 Soaring hearts and Naturepedic are two reliable and safe mattress options.

 13. Dust More: